Indonesia's Widodo faces test on reform credentials in second term

 The make-up of Widodo's cabinet is being closely watched to see the proportion of technocrats versus party affiliated posts and there has been speculation that Prabowo or other members of the opposition could join the cabinet.

-Ahead of the start of his new term, Widodo has also faced an upsurge in bloody unrest in the region of Papua, where there has been a low-level separatist insurgency for decades.
+There are expected to be 34 ministers in the cabinet and Widodo said around 16 would come from political parties.

-The president's $33 billion plan to relocate Indonesia's capital from sinking, congested Jakarta on Java island to the island of Borneo has grabbed headlines, but has raised questions about how it would be financed and its environmental impact.
+The president's $33 billion plan to relocate Indonesia's capital from sinking, congested Jakarta on Java island to the island of Borneo has grabbed headlines.
+But it has also raised questions about how it would be financed and its environmental impact.

-Widodo has also promised to cut corporate taxes, relax labour rules and open up foreign ownership to attract investment.

-(Additional reporting by Stanley Widianto, Gayatri Suroyo, Fransiska Nangoy and Ed Davies; Editing by David Holmes)
+(Additional reporting by Stanley Widianto, Gayatri Suroyo, Fransiska Nangoy and Ed Davies; Editing by David Holmes and Frances Kerry)